OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 ![](docker-run.png "width=500")

 :::hint
 I don’t explain how to build a container image in this post.
-If you are new to Docker, my colleague Shawn has written an excellent series on how to containerize a [real world application](https://octopus.com/blog/containerize-a-real-world-web-app), instead of a “Hello World” one.
+If you are new to Docker, my colleague Shawn has written an excellent series on how to containerize a [real world application](https://octopus.com/blog/containerize-a-real-world-web-app), instead of another “Hello World” example.
 :::

 **Container clean-up**